This page of ReSharper options allows you to adjust ReSharper's features related to navigation & search.

 If this checkbox is selected, the Search Everywhere/Go to Type command searches for types, symbols, and files; otherwise, it only searches for types.

-By default, navigation to text is integrated into Search Everywhere Ctrl+N — ReSharper will show textual occurrences matching the query string in the end of the results list, after all matching types, symbols, and files.
+By default, navigation to text is integrated into Search Everywhere Control+N — ReSharper will show textual occurrences matching the query string at the bottom of the result list, after all matching types, symbols, and files.
 You can disable this behavior by clearing this checkbox.